boldbi/aspnet-core-sample/README.md

  * Open the ASP.NET Core sample in Visual Studio Code.

- * Download the embedConfig.json file by referring to this [help documentation](https://help.boldbi.com/cloud-bi/site-administration/embed-settings/)
+ * Download the embedConfig.json file by referring to this [help documentation](https://help.boldbi.com/cloud-bi/site-administration/embed-settings/).
+Ensure that the Embed Authentication button is activated on the Embed Settings page.

  * Copy the downloaded embedConfig.json file and place it into the following [location](https://github.com/boldbi/aspnet-core-sample/tree/master/BoldBI.Embed.Sample/BoldBI.Embed.Sample) of the application.
 Please refer to the below image.
 ![EmbedConfig Image](https://user-images.githubusercontent.com/91586758/236446545-8fee653c-4239-49c3-87a1-7d2477681aac.png)